 Her mental health writing clients include websites such as psycom.net, universities such as Northwestern, the University of Southern California, and New York University, and major companies including United Healthcare and United Airlines.

 She is a student of Bowen Family Systems Theory and an associate faculty member of the Bowen Center for the Study of the Family.
 She also teaches as an adjunct professor at Trinity Washington University.
 Kathleen runs her own private therapy practice in Washington, DC.

 In her free time, Kathleen writes about anxiety, relationships, popular culture, and mental health.
-Her book The Fangirl Life was published by Penguin Random House in 2016.
+Her book The Fangirl Life was published in 2016.
 She is represented by Jessica Felleman of Foundry Literary + Media.
 Her upcoming book on anxiety and relationships will be published by Hachette Books in 2020.

 Subscribe to Kathleen’s weekly newsletter on managing anxiety here.